FuriLabs/squeekboard/doc/layouts.md

 #### Button names in rows

 Unicode characters are supported in the row string, so it's easy to use the correct name for most of them.
 However, the layout code is still YAML, which excludes certain characters: the space " ", the backslash "\", the double quote `"`.
-Those must use a replacement name.
+Those must either use a replacement name, or be written as `\\`, `\"`, or `"\""`, where required.

 Similarly, buttons that do not emit characters must have some names.